phaserjs/phaser/README.md

 * RetroFont has been updated to use RenderTexture.renderXY, removing the need for creating a Point object each update.
 * RetroFont no longer puts any entries into the TextureCache or generates any UUIDs on instantiation, speeding up creation and lowering memory use.
 * BitmapData.update now validates the `width` and `height` values to ensure they aren't lower than 1, which would previously cause a context error.
+* Texture.requiresReTint is a new property that controls if a texture requires the display object to be re-tinted having been updated internally.
+The LoadTexture component now sets this.
+* PIXI.Sprite.tintedTexture contains a canvas object that holds the tinted version of the Sprite.
+This is only populated in Canvas, not in WebGL.

 ### Bug Fixes